Catherine of Austria (1420–1493): Life

-Catherine was a daughter of the Duke Ernest I of Austria and Styria, nicknamed "the Iron" (1377-1424) from his marriage to Cymburgis (1394-1429), a daughter of Duke Siemowit IV of Masovia.
+Catherine was a daughter of the Duke Ernest I of Austria and Styria, nicknamed "the Iron" from his marriage to Cymburgis, a daughter of Duke Siemowit IV of Masovia.
 Catherine's older brother Frederick III was crowned Holy Roman Emperor in 1452.
 She grew up in Wiener Neustadt, together with her brothers Frederick III and Albert VI.

-She married Margrave Charles I of Baden-Baden (1427-1475) in Pforzheim 15 July 1447.
+Catherine married Margrave Charles I of Baden-Baden (1427-1475) in Pforzheim 15 July 1447.
 She brought him a dowry of 30 000 ducats.
 She expressed the preservation of her high rank by putting the Austrian coat of arms next to the shield of Baden in her personal coat of arms. after his marriage, Charles I was appointed governor of Further Austria by Archduke Sigismund of Austria and Tyrol.
 In this position, he became acquainted with Sigismund's councillor Matthäus Hummel.

 Catherine outlived her husband, with whom she was joined in tender marriage for 18 years.
 She became the ancestress of the House of Baden.
 Her son Christopher left her Hohenbaden Castle as a widow seat and built the New Castle in Baden-Baden for himself.

 Catherine died in 1493 and was buried in Baden-Baden.